nih-cfde/announcements/2022-05-03-announcements.md

 We are excited to announce a new release of the [Common Fund Data Ecosystem Portal](https://app.nih-cfde.org/)!
 This release features both a data and feature update!

-We are very excited to announce the addition of a new Common Fund group: Glycosciences!
+This release includes the addition of a new Common Fund group: Glycosciences!
 The goal of Glycosciences is to create new resources, tools, and methods to make the study of sugars more accessible to the broader research community.

 ### Common Fund Programs on the CFDE Portal: